Universal basic income pilots: Namibia

 In 2008, the Namibian Basic Income Grant Coalition conducted a two-year basic income pilot in the Otjivero - Omitara settlement, providing N$100 (US$7) per month to every person under the age of 60.
 The treatment group consisted of around 1,000 people, and a combination of panel and case studies was used to measure outcomes.
 After the study ended at the end of 2009, a monthly allowance of N$80 was paid to all participants until March 2012.

 In 2013, due to extreme drought conditions, the Evangelical Lutheran church in Namibia provided a monthly cash grant of $100 to 6,000 individuals in four communities, modeled after the initial pilot program, from September 2013 to May 2014.
 In June 2014, the program restarted thanks to support from the Waldensian Church in Italy, lasting until June 2015.

 Uganda

-A program in Uganda randomly awarded an unsupervised grants of $382 to 535 young applicants aged 15–35.
+A program in Uganda randomly awarded unsupervised grants of $382 to 535 young applicants aged 15–35.
 The results showed that "the program increases business assets by 57%, work hours by 17%, and earnings by 38%".
 In addition, many of those who participated in the project have also started their own enterprises, creating job opportunities for others.
 In January 2017, another pilot study, designed for two years, was launched by the charitable organization Eight in an undisclosed village consisting of 50 households.
 The experiment, which is being recorded in a documentary, aims to evaluate the effects of basic income in four areas: education participation of girls and women, access to healthcare, engagement in democratic institutions and local economic development.
 The amount of income distributed to the village residents per month is $18.25 for adults and $9.13 for children.